9dots/tech-and-tape/developer/level-1/lesson-plans/lesson-1.md

 - [ ] **Closing:** Collect stickies on the board.
 Group together similar ideas and read outloud.
 Students can give a thumbs up to ideas with which they agree.
 Acknowledge the work students have accomplished.

 > > “You have such great ideas!
-This is going to help guide us this year as we become coders in how we are going to treat ourselves and eachother when we encounter bugs in our code.
-The lesson is that you have to fail before you succeed.
-Thank you so much for sharing your time and ideas with us today.”
+This is going to help guide us this year as we become coders in how we treat ourselves and eachother when we encounter bugs in our code.
+Bugs are inevitable and can be fixed.
+We learn by understanding the mistakes we make and trying again.
+Thank you for sharing your time and ideas with us today.”

 </notable>